 3. Determine the Message to be Conveyed by the Signage

-Signs are posted everywhere, from “No parking” signs to “Standing zone only” signs.
+Signs are posted everywhere, from “Watch Your Step” signs to “Employees Only” signs.
 However, for a sign to be truly effective it must convey a clean and clear message that can be understood easily by nearly anyone.
-For instance, in a work environment that includes welding, safety signs warning of potential arch flashes may be needed.
-In this case, a sign should be posted instructing anyone who enters to wear proper protective gear, this sign could read “Warning: Arch Flash Zone Proper Protection Required.”
+For instance, in a work environment that includes welding, safety signs warning of potential arc flashes may be needed.
+In this case, a sign should be posted instructing anyone who enters to wear proper protective gear, this sign could read “Warning: Arc Flash Zone Proper Protection Required.”

 4. Consider the Conditions where the Signs will be Located